MicrosoftDocs/sql-docs/docs/sql-operations-studio/enable-kerberos.md

 ---
 title: Use Active Directory Authentication - Kerberos
 description: Learn how to enable Kerberos to use Active Directory Authentication for SQL Workbench
-services: sql-database
+keywords:
+ms.custom: "tools|sos"
+ms.date: "11/01/2017"
+ms.prod: "sql-non-specified"
+ms.reviewer: "alayu; erickang; sanagama; sstein" ms.suite: "sql" ms.tgt_pltfrm: ""
+ms.topic: "overview, quickstart, tutorial, or article"
-author: stevestein
+author: "meet-bhagdev"
-ms.author: sstein
+ms.author: "meetb"
 manager: craigg
-ms.reviewer: achatter, alayu, erickang, sanagama, sstein, meetb ms.service: data-tools ms.workload: data-tools ms.prod: NEEDED
-ms.topic: article
-ms.date: 10/08/2017
+ms.workload: "Inactive"
 ---
-# Connect Carbon to your SQL Server using Windows authentication - Kerberos
+# Connect [!INCLUDE[name-sos](../includes/name-sos-short.md)] to your SQL Server using Windows authentication - Kerberos

-Carbon supports connecting to SQL Server using Kerberos.
+[!INCLUDE[name-sos](../includes/name-sos-short.md)] supports connecting to SQL Server using Kerberos.

-In order to use Integrated Authentication (aka Windows Authentication) on macOS or Linux you will need to setup a **Kerberos ticket** linking your current user to a Windows domain account.
+In order to use Integrated Authentication (aka Windows Authentication) on macOS or Linux you need to set up a **Kerberos ticket** linking your current user to a Windows domain account.

 # Step1: Get the Kerberos Key Distribution Center

 Find the Kerberos KDC (Key Distribution Center) configuration value.
-Run the following on a Windows PC that is joined to your Active Directory Domain,
+Run the following command on a Windows computer that is joined to your Active Directory Domain:

 Start `cmd.exe` and run `nltest`.